apache/parquet-format/Encryption.md

 writing, and allow vectorized readers to query a file even if keys to certain columns are not available ('hidden columns').
 Naturally, the query itself should not try to access the hidden column data.

+## Encryption overhead

+The size overhead of Parquet modular encryption is negligible, since the most of the encryption operations are performed on pages (the minimal unit of Parquet data storage and compression).
+The overhead order of magnitude is adding ~ 1 byte per each 10,000 bytes of original data.

+The throughput overhead of Parquet modular encryption depends on whether AES enciphering is done in software or hardware.
+In both cases, performing encryption on full pages (~1MB buffers) instead of on much smaller individual data values causes AES to work at its maximal speed.
+Preliminary tests show Parquet modular encryption throughput overhead to be up to a few percents in Java 9 workloads.